Career Timeline of Drew Pomeranz: Major Achievements and Milestones

 On May 7, 2012, Drew Pomeranz hit his first career home run.

-December 10, 2013: Traded to Oakland Athletics
+December 10, 2013: Traded to the Oakland Athletics

 On December 10, 2013, Drew Pomeranz, along with minor league pitcher Chris Jensen, was traded to the Oakland Athletics for pitcher Brett Anderson.

-2013: Limited appearances for Rockies
+2013: Limited Appearances for the Rockies

-In 2013, Drew Pomeranz began the season in Triple-A and appeared in only 8 games, with 4 starts, for the Colorado Rockies.
+In 2013, Drew Pomeranz began the season in Triple-A and only appeared in 8 games, with 4 starts for the Colorado Rockies.

-December 2, 2015: Traded to San Diego Padres
+December 2, 2015: Traded to the San Diego Padres

 2016: Pitched for the Red Sox